When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Table of Contents

-Our scores are based on the latest data, customer feedback, clinical transparency, and ease of patient onboarding.
-See how we review GLP-1 therapies.
+How We Rate: Our score reflects the latest available data, customer feedback, clinical transparency, and ease of patient onboarding.

 Best Overall for Ozempic